blckbnd/apollo-docs/docs/schema/intro.md

 We've talked a lot about **how** we're supposed to get our data, now let's see **what** we can do with it.
 ### Transform
 `contract` and global `event` blocks can have additional `transform` blocks.
 These blocks can work with previously fetched data to do some transformations, before proceeding to the final output.
-I think this can best be explained with an example.
+Any `input` and `output` is automatically provided as a variable to work with, along with some helper functions like `parse_decimals()`.
+More on this [here](./context-variables-functions.md).
+Let's look at an example to make this all clear.
-In the previous example where we're recording `Swap` events on the USDC-WETH pool, the outputs we're getting are very raw.
+In the previous example when recording `Swap` events on the USDC-WETH pool, the outputs we're getting are very raw.
 For one, they're formatted according to the number of decimals of the token, which is not a great format to work with.
 Let's say we want to change that:
 ```hcl